Frequently Asked Questions

 How do I renew my subscription?

-To renew your subscription, sign in and purchase a new subscription at any time.
+To renew your subscription, sign in and purchase a new subscription, course, or program.

 Once you have logged-in, select the "EMS or Fire Course Library" tab.
 Next, Search for the course you are looking for.
 Click on the course name to read a brief description of the course.
 Finally, click "Enroll."
 If you have purchased a subscription package, you will be taken to the course.
 If you have not purchased a subscription package, or are out of credits, you will not be granted access to the course.